Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 The confidence threshold used in the training loop 0.5 for all of the models.
 Finding an optimal value for each use is a chance to improve the fine tuning, but has not been explored yet.

+### Explanation of multi-guess penalty

+At low confidence thresholds the model can return many predictions for each example.
+I wanted a way to include this in the evaluation as it is not useful if the model is just predicting every class for each example.
+The formula is 0.9^(number of classes guessed).
+For 2 guesses it would score a 0.81 instead of a 1, for 3 guesses 0.73, 4 guesses 0.65, etc. This is arbitrary, constant values from 0.8 to 0.9 gave a decent representation of performance.
+It quickly converges with the correct category at thresholds above 0.3 or so because the model starts returning only 1 prediction.